catseye/tideay/README.markdown

 ### editing ###

-*   Shift+Bkspc should delete four spaces, or rather, do a "destructive rewrite", which would just be like Tab except a different set of rules.
-*   tab with selection should not do GtkSourceView's tab with selection
+*   Pressing Tab or Shift-Tab with some text selected should not do whatever it is that GtkSourceView thinks should be done when that happens.

 ### command execution ###